radioactivedecay/radioactivedecay/README.md

 It solves the radioactive decay differential equations analytically using NumPy and SciPy linear algebra routines.
-There is also a high numerical precision decay mode using SymPy routines, useful for when there are orders of magnitude differences between half-lives of radionuclides in the same decay chain.
+There is also a high numerical precision mode using SymPy routines, useful for when there are orders of magnitude differences between half-lives of radionuclides in the same decay chain.

 - **Full Documentation**: